rjmags1/algorithms-practice/leetcode/50_pow_x_n.md

 ```

 ## Notes
-- Instead of multiplying `x` by itself `n` times, we can save ourselves a ton of time by continuously calculating `x` raised to the power of successives halves of `n` using a top-down recursive strategy.
+- Instead of multiplying `x` by itself `n` times, we can save ourselves a ton of time by continuously calculating `x` raised to the power of successive halves of `n` using a top-down recursive strategy.
 - Notice how we reduce edge cases by using the absolute value of `n` to init our recursion.

 # Solution 2